Searchlight2/Searchlight2/README.md

 <br>

-# Basic input files <a name="Basic_input_files"></a>
+# Input files <a name="Basic_input_files"></a>

 <br>

-Searchlight2 is strict about the format of its inputs (but not the source) to ensure that analysis is correct.
-Setting up the input files is the most fiddly step but only takes a few minutes. **All input files for Searchlight2 must be tab delimited.**
+Searchlight2 is strict about the format of its inputs to ensure that your downstream analysis is correct.
+Setting up the input files is the most fiddly step first time round, but only takes a few minutes to do. **All input files for Searchlight2 must be tab delimited.**

 * Expression Matrix (EM).
 Any standard matrix of expression values (TPM, RPKM, Rlog, etc).
 With genes by row and samples by column.
 The first column should be the gene ID (Ensembl, Refseq, etc).
-There must be a header row with the first cell as "ID" and the rest the sample names.
+There must be a header row, and the first header must be "ID".
+Not case-sensitive, ignoring the quotes.
+The remaining headers should be the sample names.
 Sample names can't start with a number and can only include numbers, letters and underscore (_).
 [Here is an example EM file.](https://github.com/Searchlight2/Searchlight2/blob/master/sample_datasets/EM.tsv)

 * Differential expression table(s) (DE).
 Any standard differential expression table (DESeq2, EdgeR, etc).
 With the genes by row and the columns trimmed down to include only: gene ID, log2 fold change, p-value and adjusted p-value (in this order).
 There must be a header row with the headers as exactly: "ID", "Log2Fold", "P", "P.Adj".
 Not case sensitive, ignoring the quotes.
 The ID type must be the same as the expression matrix.
 I.e. you can't use ensembl IDs for the expression matrix and Refseq for the differential expression tables.
 Please supply one differential expression table per comparison.
 [Here is an example DE file.](https://github.com/Searchlight2/Searchlight2/blob/master/sample_datasets/WT_vs_KO.tsv)